Yukaii/hackmd-themes/medium-theme.md

 ---
 title: HackMD Medium Theme
-description: Medium styled markdown css, to use this, add `{hackmd @yukai/medium-theme}` in your HackMD note
+description: Medium styled markdown css, to use this, add `{% hackmd @yukai/medium-theme %}` in your HackMD note
 tags: theme
 TODOs:
     - revisit heading from h1~h6